Anseriformes / Anatidae / Mergus

 Description

-This medium-sized diving duck measures 51-64 cm in length with a wingspan of 66-74 cm.
-Males are slightly larger, weighing 950-1350 g compared to females at 800-1100 g.
-The most distinctive feature is the long, thin red bill equipped with serrated edges for gripping fish.
-Breeding males display a dark head with green iridescence, a white neck, rusty breast, black back, and white underparts, complemented by a spiky crest.
-Adult females are more subdued, with a rusty head and greyish-brown body.
-Juveniles resemble females but have a shorter crest and smaller white wing patches.
-The sleek, elongated body shape and crest are consistent identification features across all plumages.
+Adults are 51–64 cm (20–25 in) long with a wingspan of 66–74 cm (26–29 in).
+Males weigh 950–1,350 g (34–48 oz), while females weigh 800–1,100 g (28–39 oz).
+Both sexes have a spiky crest and a long, thin red bill with serrated edges.
+Breeding males display a dark head with a green sheen, white neck, rusty breast, black back, and white underparts.
+Adult females have a rusty head and greyish-brown body.
+Juveniles resemble females but possess a shorter crest and marginally smaller white wing patches.

 Identification